-It found that consuming coconut oil was associated with an improvement in HDL cholesterol levels, remember increasing HDL cholesterol can help remove bad cholesterol (LDL) and reduce your risk of heart conditions.
-Raising HDL cholesterol levels can help to reduce total cholesterol.
+It found that consuming coconut oil was associated with an improvement in HDL cholesterol levels.
+Increasing HDL cholesterol can help remove bad cholesterol (LDL), reduce total cholesterol and reduce your risk of heart conditions.

 The rats were given heated palm oil for 16 weeks, with one group also being given a supplement of virgin coconut oil.
-At the end of the 16 weeks all of the rats had increased systolic blood pressure except for the group that had the virgin coconut oil, it had a cardio protective effect.
+At the end of the 16 weeks all of the rats had increased systolic blood pressure except for the group that had the virgin coconut oil.
+This study found the coconut oil had a cardio protective effect.

-An article in Postgraduate Medicine (2014) looked at the cardio protective effects of virgin coconut oil 12.
+An article in Postgraduate Medicine (2014) looked at the cardio protective effects of virgin coconut oil.
 The researchers concluded that there wasn’t enough evidence at the present time, but that the outlook seemed good.
-They hypothesized that virgin coconut oil would be as effective for cardio protection as virgin olive oil is in the Mediterranean diet (12).
+They hypothesized that virgin coconut oil could be as effective for cardio protection as virgin olive oil is in the Mediterranean diet (12).

 4Coconut oil may possess a hepatoprotective effect.
 There aren’t many studies on the effect of coconut oil on your liver.
 A study in 2011 in Evidence-based Complimentary and Alternative Medicine found that virgin coconut oil reduced liver damage (caused by paracetamol) in rats.
 The study concluded that virgin coconut oil “possessed hepatoprotective effect that requires further in-depth study” (13).